 That was followed by a growing sense that the Kent batsmen were starting to run away with things as the Somerset pace bowlers took some punishment.
 I kept my half an eye on the screen, reduced the allocation focused on the person I was talking to one and allocated the other half to watching the rest of the bubbling throng.
 I was not the only one sneaking a peek at the cricket.

 Most balls I didn’t see but my half an eye tended to catch the more spectacular, those that bisected or flew over the powerplay infield before crossing the deserted boundaries.
-At a distance, and with half an eye, the score is difficult to follow because it sits discreetly among a number of other figures at the bottom of the screen.
+At a distance, and with only half an eye, the score is difficult to follow because it sits discreetly among a number of other figures at the bottom of the screen.
 Eventually I took a determined look.
 After five overs Kent were 58 for 0.
 Kent were indeed running away with things.

 And then a wicket.
 It was hard to miss a wicket.
 However interesting the conversation someone will always spot the fall of a wicket and emit a gasp of anguish or relief depending on which side is batting.
 Even I, in full flow explaining to someone that I saw Trescothick score a brilliant 70 odd at Worcester, picked up that a wicket had fallen.
 67 for 1 with still a ball of the powerplay to come wasn’t exactly riches but it was a start.
 Taylor the bowler, expensive but a wicket at least, and Denly, back in the dugout, looking irritated with himself.

 There was no sound with the pictures but when someone whispered, “Bell-Drummond!” you knew someone had got him too.
 Both eyes to the screen.
 Waller celebrating.
 78 for 2 in the eighth over.
 Hopefully that might slow them a bit I thought and then back to discussing Trescothick’s innings at Worcester.